 Both companies offer a 14-day trial which can sometimes be enough to work through a specific genealogical problem.

-I hope this guide to free genealogy websites was helpful.
 To learn more about genealogy, read our guide “Genealogy for Beginners“.